-The origins of the temple in St Hilary date back to the 12th century.
+The origins of the church in St Hilary date back to the late 12th century.
 It was dedicated to Saint Hilarius, bishop of Poitiers, who lived in the fourth century.
-Probably, however, it initially was dedicated to a Breton missionary and saint, Ilar or a native saint, Elian.
+Probably, however, it initially was dedicated to a Breton missionary and saint, Ilar or a native saint Elian.
 Probably the oblivion of these saints led to the recognition of the church’s dedication to the bishop of Poitiers.
-In the fourteenth century, the church was enlarged by the southern nave, and in the sixteenth century by the western tower.
+In the fourteenth century, the church was enlarged by the southern aisle, and in the sixteenth century by the western tower.
 In the 19th century, a renovation was carried out, during which windows and roofs were replaced and a porch was added.

 Website britishlistedbuildings.co.uk, Parish Church of St Hilary A Grade II* Listed Building in Llanfair (Llan-fair), Vale of Glamorgan.

 Website wikipedia.org, Church of St Hilary, St Hilary (Vale of Glamorgan).